UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 ### *Command Line Navigation*

-Because the command line looks cryptic there are two things you can always do to orient yourself. `pwd` Stands for path working directory and shows the root to the current directory you are in from left to right.
+Because the command line looks cryptic there are two things you can always do to orient yourself. `pwd` Stands for print working directory and shows the root to the current directory you are in from left to right.
 Directories are indicated in the command line by a `/`.
 The second command is `whoami` and will output the current user.

 ```bash
 pwd